 The deadline for completing the Ontario Human Rights Commission’s (OHRC’s) anonymous survey on mental health discrimination is February 28.
 The purpose of the survey is to learn more about individuals with mental health and addiction disabilities and the human rights issues and barriers they face.
 The survey is part of a broader consultation process on human rights and mental health and addictions-related issues.
 The OHRC plans to use the information collected to identify key issues for developing policies and for future work in the area of mental health and addictions.
 The survey for people with mental health conditions or addictions is available at www.surveymonkey.com/s/OHRCmentalhealthsurvey.
 The survey for people advocating for people with mental health conditions or addictions is available at www.surveymonkey.com/s/OHRCmentalhealthsurvey2.
 For more information, visit www.ohrc.on.ca.

-Psychosocial Rehabilitation Canada (PSR/RPS Canada) is currently planning its 2011 conference, Enhancing Recovery: Family, Culture and Community, to take place September 26-29, 2011 in Cape Breton, Nova Scotia.
-The planning committee is now accepting proposals for interactive presentations from individuals/families, programs and agencies (including clubhouse, social enterprise and First Nations communities).
-Submission deadline is February 1, 2011.
-For full instructions on how to submit an abstract, as well as information about the conference themes, visitwww.psrrpscanada.ca.
-For more information, contact Sherry Sim, event coordinator, by phone at 1-866-655-8548 or by e-mail firstname.lastname@example.org.
+Psychosocial Rehabilitation Canada (PSR/RPS Canada) has extended the date to submit abstracts to present at its 2011 conference, Enhancing Recovery: Family, Culture and Community, to take place September 26-29, 2011 in Cape Breton, Nova Scotia.
+The planning committee will continue to accept proposals until March 1, 2011 for interactive presentations from individuals/families, programs and agencies (including clubhouse, social enterprise and First Nations communities).
+To submit an abstract, visit www.psrrpscanada.ca.
+For more information, contact Sherry Sim, event coordinator, by phone at 1-866-655-8548 or by e-mail at firstname.lastname@example.org.